 Versus – Frequently Asked Comparisons From Churches

-These Versus documents are built from 35 years of converged security consulting — including extensive pro bono work with churches, schools, faith-based organizations, and businesses across the United States and internationally.
-They cover the most common security decisions I am asked to help with: the comparisons that keep security directors, executive pastors, facilities managers, and operations leaders up at night.
+These Versus documents come from 35 years of converged security consulting.
+That includes pro bono work with churches, schools, faith-based organizations, and businesses across the United States and internationally.
+They cover the comparisons that keep security directors, executive pastors, facilities managers, and operations leaders up at night.

 Each document lays out both sides honestly — pros, cons, and the things worth thinking through before you decide.
 There are no universal right answers in security, but there are better-informed decisions.
 That is what these are for.
 All documents are free to download, share, and use.
 If you find them helpful and want to talk through your specific situation, reach out — this is exactly the kind of work Ask McConnell, LLC was built to do.